 The ARC's Testing Center proctors rescheduled tests with an instructor's approval as well as accommodated tests and the MBA prerequisite waiver exams.
 Appointments must be made at least one day in advance of requested testing time.

 Students with documented disabilities should contact the ARC to arrange for appropriate accommodations to ensure equal access to Webster's programs and activities.
 Assistive technology consultation for Kurzweil 3000, Dragon Naturally Speaking, Zoomtext, JAWS, Smartpen, Braille, alternative formatted text, alternative keyboards, reading software and other hardware/software is available upon request.
 Alternative formatted textbooks, within permission/copyright publisher parameters, can be ordered for students, faculty and staff whose documented disabilities include this as an accommodation.

-Webster University considers admission, financial aid, program, and activity applications without regard to nondisqualifying disability.
-The director of the Academic Resource Center acts as Webster's ADA Coordinator, helping students with documented physical, emotional, or learning disabilities obtain the accommodations they need to have equal access to information and equal opportunity for program success.
+Webster University considers admission, financial aid, program, and activity applications without regard to disability.
+The assistant director of the Academic Resource Center acts as Webster's ADA Coordinator, helping students with documented physical, emotional, or learning disabilities obtain the accommodations they need to have equal access to information and equal opportunity for program success.

 The mission of the WebsterLEADS student leadership development program is to afford students the opportunity to apply theoretical knowledge gained in the classroom to the practical world of leadership and work, both on- and off-campus.
 The program’s goals are to assist students with developing skills such as; communication, critical thinking, decision making, group process, and sensitivity to diverse perspectives.

 WebsterLEADS provides a self-paced, co-curricular leadership experience with multiple